jam-do/jam-site/src/md/whitepaper.md

 ## Project needs and initial fundraising goals

-At the moment, we need funds for the first stage of releasing platform elements (compilation of code and documentation, public launch of JAM Cloud, start of a marketing campaign and DevRel activities), payment for infrastructure (AWS), development of DAO contracts, additional research and experiments in the field of integration Web3 technologies.
+At the moment, we need funds for the first stage of releasing platform elements (Public MVP: compilation of code and documentation, public launch of JAM Cloud, start of a marketing campaign and DevRel activities), payment for infrastructure (AWS), development of DAO contracts, additional research and experiments in the field of integration Web3 technologies.

 ## Forecasts